Scatterbrain-DTN/Scatterbrain/README.md

 City-spanning multi-protocol 'Lazy mesh' network chat.
 Hold internet-less long range conversations based on the Wind concept (https://github.com/n8fr8/WindFarm).

+***

 ### What does it do?
-Scatterbrain is a distributed discussion board using bluetooth low energy, smartphones, and eventually other consumer devices.
-It provides a framework for sending text based messages, replying to an existing message, and maintaining an identity.
+Scatterbrain is a p2p internet platform using bluetooth, wifi, and various other protocols.
+Scatterbrain works without the internet and without the need to remain connected to a mesh.
+Messages are stored and forwarded to other devices as they pass on the street.

 ### Background
 Mesh networks have been frequently used for communications for many different applications,